solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

    ![A modal window is displayed prompting for the host name URL of the Azure Digital Twins service instance.](media/adtexplorer_hostnameentry.png "Azure Digital Twins Explorer Host Name Entry")

->**NOTE**: Prior to running the web application from the command prompt, remember to execute the **az login** command to ensure appropriate authentication.
+>**Note**: Prior to running the web application from the command prompt, remember to execute the **az login** command to ensure appropriate authentication.

 ### Task 4: Loading models using the Azure Digital Twins Explorer